Are we in for another recession? Is it still a good time to start a cleaning business?

 The cleaning business requires very basic skills.

-Learn how to clean in one day in your own home by watching the videos we have in our members’ portal.
+Learn how to clean in one day.
 Practice in your own home.
 The first few jobs will always be less than ideal, but you need to just get through them.
 You will have it down in a matter of days and you will get better and faster.
 The learning curve is not huge and you can get through it in one week.

 Are there not too many cleaning services already?